Kytoshi/SMC/README.md

 # SMC PROJECTS

-All projetcts listed have been configured to only work with an additional file that includes work sensitive information.
+All Projects Have all work sensitive information removed and will not be operable without a key file.

 ## Automated Reports